top of page

 STARS

-Overview: Your classic baby face group.
-STARS is also Stardom’s oldest group, first formed in 2018 by Mayu Iwatani but now being led by Hanan.
+Classic baby face group.
+STARS is also Stardom’s oldest group, formed in 2018 by Mayu Iwatani but now being led by Hanan.

-Hanan: Oldest sister of Hina and Rina.
+• Hanan: Oldest sister of Hina and Rina.
 Also, one of the few in the promotion's history to win two big tournaments in the same year.
-Goddesses Of Stardom, Future Of Stardom, New Blood Tag Team, Cinderella Tournament winner, Goddesses of Stardom Tag League winner

 Faction-less Wrestlers

-Fuwa-Chan: Fuwa is Stardom's local celebrity, being a very popular comedian with a YouTube channel that has over a million subscribers.
+• Fuwa-Chan: Fuwa is Stardom's local celebrity, being a very popular comedian with a YouTube channel that has over a million subscribers.
 However, she's fully committed to pro wrestling now.
+Her main mentor is Hazuki, so the two will team up a lot.

-Xena: Has the loudest chops in Stardom.
-Artist Of Stardom Championship
+• Xena: Has the loudest chops in Stardom.

-HANAKO: Tied with Bozilla as Stardom's tallest wrestler at 5' 11".
-Future Of Stardom, New Blood Tag Team
+• HANAKO: Tied with Bozilla as Stardom's tallest wrestler at 5' 11".

 Tournaments and more